A Picture’s Worth A Thousand [Dollars]

 Now that you’ve got all the tools necessary take your item photos to the next level, let’s look at an example.

 First, I photographed this dress with a neutral background that contrasts with the item.
 I used indirect overhead lighting (courtesy of the recessed lighting in my entryway).
 Next, I edited the brightness, contrast, and temperature of the photo using Afterlight.
 I also straightened the photo and used a warm filter on Instagram.
-Finally, I ran the photo through the Background Burner to achieve an all-white background.
+Finally, I ran the photo through a background removal program (some options include Remove.bg, TouchRetouch, or Background Eraser) to achieve an all-white background.

 If you have thousands of images to update, don’t feel overwhelmed.
 Start with your best-selling items, most viewed items, or those items you think could use a little love and work your way through as you have time.
 Hopefully this information is helpful as you update your item images and gear up for the holiday season.